Grant-Archibald-MS/dataverse-opentelemetry/README.md

 ![Application Insights Transaction Details](./docs/media/05-ApplicationInsights-TransactionDetails.png)

-And the details and relationship between the componenst be visualized.
+And the details and relationship between the components be visualized.